-Imagine the last few days of LeBron James, the ecstasy and agony.
+Imagine the year of LeBron James, the ecstasy and agony.
 Reaching an elite pinnacle in a sport that has only two men above him on the scoring least was a heady moment.
 Witnessed on national television on a Saturday night, the veneration of the James career was richly deserved and the night ended, as it should have, with a congratulatory phone call from Kobe Bryant, whom James had just passed on the leader board.
 Not twelve hours later, the lowest of lows, Bryant’s death sucking all the oxygen out the room.
 Suddenly, where James landed on the scoring list was inconsequential and temporarily irrelevant.

 It was Lincoln who said in the Gettysburg Address “It is for us the living, rather, to be dedicated here to the unfinished work which they who fought here have thus far so nobly advanced.”
-Lincoln was eulogizing dead soldiers and LeBron has to eulogize a dead friend.
+Lincoln was eulogizing dead soldiers and LeBron had to eulogize a dead friend.
 In that, LeBron and Lincoln have more in common than it may seem on the surface.
 Simply, leaders lead.

 A great leader takes people where they don’t necessarily want to go, but ought to be.
 In the bubble.
 Surviving a pandemic.
 Shaking off competitors.
 Remembering the fallen.
 Becoming a champion.

 Going home with a ring.